davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 > by California’s Proposition 65, which requires products containing greater than
 > 0.09 PPM of PCB content to bear a cancer warning.

-Even at my higher dose, I still came in well below the 100 PPB mercury limit, and the 90 PPB PCB limit.
+Even at my higher dose, I still came in well below the 100 PPB mercury limit and the 90 PPB PCB limit.
 To put these numbers in perspective, a typical can of light tuna contains on average 126 PPB of mercury -- according to the [FDA](http://www.fda.gov/Food/FoodborneIllnessContaminants/Metals/ucm115644.htm).
+So this dose is roughly equivalent (with respect to Mercury content) to eating one can of light tuna per month.

 I did not experience a fishy aftertaste when taking these pills either, unless I took 3 or more at once.